 (At least that’s the positivity I’m trying to lead with today!)

-I have an appointment tomorrow with the recurrent miscarriage clinic.
+I have my appointment tomorrow with the recurrent miscarriage clinic.
 I officially suffer from “recurrent miscarriages”.
-I’ve just turned 29..
 I hate that this is an issue for me.
 I find it so hard to stay positive sometimes.
-All my family and friends say “it’ll happen eventually. .when the time is right”
+All my family and friends keep saying “Don’t worry, it will happen eventually.
+It will happen when the time is right, when you least expect it”.

-I guess that’s supposed to make me feel better, but I end up just nodding while seething on the inside; frustrated at their total lack of understanding.
+I guess that’s supposed to make me feel better, but I just smile and nod while secretly seething on the inside; frustrated at their total lack of understanding.